 The Coronavirus Response Investment Initiative (CRII) was adopted on 1 April 2020 to mobilise cohesion policy to flexibly respond to the rapidly emerging needs in the context of the COVID-19 pandemic.
 The objective is to targets support to the most exposed sectors, such as healthcare, SMEs and labour markets to help the most affected territories and citizens in the Member States.

 In relation to SMEs, the provisions adopted allow support to working capital, including through financial instruments, as a temporary measure to respond to the effects of the public health crisis.
-Accelerated procedures are also now in force to support the speedy reallocation of EU cohesion policy financing.
+Accelerated procedures were applied to support the speedy reallocation of EU cohesion policy financing.